majway27/aboutme/_posts/2018-11-10-data-structures.md

 - Data structures also provide guarantees about algorithmic complexity — choosing an appropriate data structure for a job is crucial for writing good software.

 ##### - In the weeds -
+### Data Types
+- Primitive types
+  - Composite or nono-primitive type
+  - Abstract

+### Linear Data Structures
-### Arrays
+- Arrays
   - In computer science, an array data structure, or simply an array, is a data structure consisting of a collection of elements (values or variables), each identified by at least one array index or key.
   - An array is stored such that the position of each element can be computed from its index tuple by a mathematical formula.

-### Linked Lists
+- Linked Lists
   - In computer science, a Linked list is a linear collection of data elements, whose order is not given by their physical placement in memory.
+Together, they represent a sequence.
-Linked lists are among the simplest and most common data structures.
+    - Linked lists are among the simplest and most common data structures.
-  - Instead, each element points to the next.
-It is a data structure consisting of a collection of nodes which together represent a sequence.
-- In its most basic form, each node contains: data, and a reference (in other words, a link) to the next node in the sequence.
-  - This structure allows for efficient insertion or removal of elements from any position in the sequence during iteration.
+    - Their structure allows for efficient insertion or removal of elements from any position in the sequence during iteration.
-- They can be used to implement several other common abstract data types, including lists, stacks, queues, associative arrays, and S-expressions, though it is not uncommon to implement those data structures directly without using a linked list as the basis.
+  - They can be used to implement several other common abstract data types, including lists, stacks, queues, associative arrays.
+  - The most basic operations in a linked list are adding an item to the list, deleting an item from the list, and searching the list for an item.

 ### Stacks
 - In computer science, a stack is an abstract data type that serves as a collection of elements, with two principal operations: